Skip to main content

 Artificial Conception: Artificial Insemination and In Vitro Fertilization

-Modern medicine and science have given hope to those who previously could not conceive children.
 New opportunities for conceiving children have emerged through artificial insemination, in vitro fertilization, and embryo transplantation.
-These new techniques have also created legal questions and disputes regarding the child's status and the rights and designation of the parents.
+These new techniques have also created legal questions and disputes about the child's status and the rights and designation of the parents.

 What Is Artificial Insemination?